rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 Every time you make a module, or make some changes to existing code, you should not do so on the default master branch.
 Why?
 Because when you do a ```msfupdate```, which is Metasploit's utility for updating your repository, it will do a git reset before merging the changes, and all your code go bye-bye.

+Another mistake people tend to do is have all the changes on master before submitting a pull request.
+This is a bad idea, because most likely you're submitting other crap you don't intend to change, and/or you're probably asking us to merge other unnecessary commit history when there only needs to be one commit.
+Thanks for contributing your module to the community, but no thanks to your crazy commit history.

 ### Template

 One should do the trick, let your creativity take over.